onetwotrip/kibana3_auth/README.md

  * __session_domain__   -   session cookie domain.
 Default is `nil`.
  * __session_expire__   -   session cookie experation time.
 Default is `7200` (*2 hours*).
  * __session_secret__   -   session secure secret, must be set to a random value.
 Default is `"change_me"`.
+ * __elasticsearch__    -   ElasticSearch backend, when used in proxy mode.
+Default is `nil`.

+## Usage

+### Using private user dashboards

+This feature requres Kibana Auth to work in the proxy mode.
+Basically idea is that that requests should be directed to Kibana Auth.
+Dashboard locations (__'/kibana-int/.*'__) are rewriten to a user specific path and passed futher to the elasticsearch instance.

+Sample nginx configuration is given in *samples/nginx-peruser_dashboards.conf* file.
+Futher you should specify __elasticsearch__ backend in the configuration file like the following way:

+    {
+        logging:        true,
+        log_level:      'info',
+        session_secret: 'change_me',
+        auth_file:      '/etc/nginx/conf.d/kibana.htpasswd',
+        elasticsearch:  '127.0.0.1:9200'
+    }